Meet Beth, go-to real estate advisor who knows how to get you to the finish line.

 When Beth isn’t working, she is…

-Working pro bono asylum cases in collaboration with the Immigration Legal Advocacy Project (ILAP), helping Maine’s immigrants to keep their families together and become proud U.S. citizens.
-Otherwise, she’s outpacing other runners in Portland, Maine; Beth is a lifelong runner who qualified for the Olympic trials in the 400 meter hurdles and ran the lead leg of Dartmouth’s school record-breaking 4×400 relay team.
-If she’s not wearing her running shoes, Beth is likely watching re-runs of The West Wing, searching for the best tacos in Maine, or telling you how cute her dogs are.
+Working pro bono asylum cases in collaboration with the Immigration Legal Advocacy Project (ILAP), helping ME’s immigrants to keep their families together and become proud U.S. citizens.
+Otherwise, she’s outpacing other runners in Brunswick, ME; Beth is a lifelong runner who qualified for the Olympic trials in the 400-meter hurdles and ran the lead leg of Dartmouth’s school record-breaking 4×400 relay team.
+When she’s not wearing her running shoes, Beth enjoys chasing her twin girls, puttering around the yard, and searching for the best tacos in ME.

 Editor-in-chief, University of New Hampshire Law Review